Studies Show The Anti-Carcinogenic Properties of Antioxidants

-One of the studies we reviewed found that fruits and vegetables that have flavonoids have been reported as cancer chemopreventive agents and are inversely associated with cancer incidence.
+According to the findings of two medical reviews (1) (2) that analyzed 327 studies conducted on flavonoids, it is well established that oxidative stress can lead to cancer, diabetes, cardiovascular disease, and aging.
+They mention that "fruits and vegetables that have flavonoids have been reported as cancer chemopreventive agents and are inversely associated with cancer incidence."

 What is oxidative stress?